 So which file comparison tool is right for you?
 I cannot answer that but I can give you recommendations instead.
 The tool that impressed me the most is Meld.
 While it requires the installation of Python 2, it supports a lot of different features, is available cross-platform, and supports folder diff on top of all that.

+Also, and that may be equally important, it is updated frequently.
 A lighter option to that is Kdiff3 which worked well during tests, and if you require binary comparison of files, you may want to check out Aptdif instead.

 Now You: Use another tool to compare files?
 Feel free to share it with all of us in the comment section below.Advertisement